jmezach/NewRelicDashboardWidgets/NewRelicDashboardWidgets/overview.md

 **Note:** These widgets are neither developed nor endorsed by New Relic.

+## Release Notes
+* 1.0.8 - Better error handling, for example if applications or servers no longer exist in New Relic
+* 1.0.5 - Use out-of-the-box styles provided by Visual Studio Team Services

 ## Supported widgets
 The following widgets are currently supported: